Global Digital Activism Data Set, 2013 (ICPSR 34625)

 Study Purpose: Through GDADS and associated works, DARP aims to study the effect of digital technology on civic engagement, nonviolent protest, and political change around the world.

-Study Design: This is the first release of GDADS; an improved 2.0 version of the collection is expected for release in 2014.
-This version of GDADS contains two sets of data: (1) Coded Cases and (2) Case Sources, and (3) Coded Cases 2.0.
+Study Design: The GDADS contains three sets of data: (1) Coded Cases, (2) Case Sources, and (3) Coded Cases 2.0.
 The Coded Cases dataset contains 1179 coded cases of digital activism from 1982 through 2012.
-The Case Sources dataset is an original deposited Excel document that contains source listings from all cases documented by researchers, including those that were ultimately excluded from the Coded Cases dataset.
+The Case Sources dataset is an original deposited Excel document that contains source listings from all cases documented by researchers, including those that were ultimately excluded from the original Coded Cases dataset.
 Coded Cases 2.0 contains 426 additional cases from 2010 through 2012; these cases were treated with a revised coding scheme and an extended review process.
 GDADS was assembled with the following inclusion criteria: cases needed to exhibit either (1) an activism campaign with at least one digital tactic, or (2) an instance of online discourse aimed at achieving social or political change, and (3) needed to be described by a reliable third party source.
 In addition to these inclusion criteria, researchers required that the digital activism be initiated by a traditional civil society organization, such as a nongovernmental organization or a nonprofit, or by the collaborative effort of one or more citizens.
 Digital activism cases initiated by governments or for-profit entities were not included in the collection.
 The data were assembled by a team of volunteers searching Web sites that are known to document global digital activism; researchers also collected data from peer reviewed journal articles that included digital activism case studies.

 Sample: Dataset 1: Coded Cases, contains the entire collection of coded cases, according to the inclusion criteria, for 1982-2009, but is incomplete for 2010-2012.
-Researchers intend to include the entire collection of cases for the next data release.
 Dataset 2: Case Sources, is an original deposited Excel document that contains links and citations used to code dataset 1 cases, plus 166 cases collected but not included in dataset 1.
 Dataset 3: Coded Cases 2.0, contains additional cases using purposive, multi-source, multilingual, sampling.
 For more information on sampling, please refer to the Methodology section in the ICPSR Codebooks.